There are four laboratory space in Yap research lab:

 This Raman spectrometer can be operated with one of the three excitation laser lines: HeNe laser (wavelength = 633 nm), and NeCd laser (wavelengths = 442 nm and 325 nm).
 This is a high-resolution system (~ 0.1 cm-1) with edge filters that enable the detection of Stokes Raman scattering under a confocal optical microscope.
 These high-quality filter enable excellent laser line cut-off (~80cm-1 from all laser lines), which is desirable for the detection of interesting Raman scattering including Radial Breathing Mode (RBM) of single wall carbon nanotubes (SWCNTs).
 This microscope has a high-precision x-y mapping stage with minimum steping of 100 nm.
 This sample stage in conjugate with a computer aided CCD camera allowed three dimensional (3D) sample mapping.
 This Raman system is also configurated for photoluminescence (PL) experiments with the UV HeCd excitation line.
 The detection range of the CCD sensor is between ~380–900 nm.
 In addition, this system is equiped with the Linkam cooling and heating stages and will enable Raman scattering to be characterized at desired ambient and temperatures between –196°C to 1500 °C.

 USE RATE: This spectrometer is now opened for on-campus and off-campus users.
-The present rate is $40/hour without an assistant.
-Additional labor cost will be charged to user’s index when assistance is needed (excluding the initial training).
-Please contact Professor Yoke Khin Yap (E-mail: email@example.com) for details.
+The present rate is $80/hour without an assistant.
+Additional labor cost will be charged to user’s index when assistance is needed.
+Please contact Professor Yoke Khin Yap (E-mail: firstname.lastname@example.org) for details.

 Jasco Fourier Transformed Infrared (FTIR) Spectrometer